1975 AIA building hostage crisis

-The AIA Building hostage crisis took place at the AIA (American Insurance Associates) Building in Jalan Ampang, Kuala Lumpur, Malaysia on 5 August 1975.
+The AIA Building hostage crisis took place at the AIA (American Insurance Associates) Building in Jalan Ampang, Kuala Lumpur, Malaysia, on 5 August 1975.
 The Japanese Red Army took more than 50 hostages at the AIA building, which housed several embassies.
 The hostages included the United States consul and the Swedish chargé d'affaires.
 The gunmen won the release of five imprisoned terrorists and flew with them to Libya.

 Background

 The Japanese Red Army was a communist terrorist organisation dedicated to eliminating the Japanese government and monarchy and launching a worldwide revolution.
 The organisation carried out many attacks and assassinations in the 1970s, including the Lod Airport massacre in Tel Aviv three years earlier.

+Key Malaysia rescue personnel

+Inspector General of Police Mohammed Hanif Omar (35), leader of the RMP since 8 June 1974, he founded the Special Actions Unit.
+He took command of rescue operations during this incident.

+Supt.
+M. Shamugham (40), was first commander of the Special Action Unit who had served as commander since January 1974 and previously he served with Police Field Forces (Pasukan Polis Hutan).
+This was his second mission after the hunt for Botak Chin which started a year earlier but was still ongoing; he escorted prisoners from Japan for the hostage exchange.
+He died in 1976.

+DSP Mohd Zaman Khan (40), was strike team leader of Special Action Unit who attempted a rescue but aborted mission after Tan Sri Ghazali began negotiations with the JRA and Japanese government.

+Manivasagam (late 40's), was Minister of Communications, who tried negotiating with the JRA but failed and was replaced by Home Affairs Minister Ghazali Shafie.

+Ghazali Shafie (49), was Minister of Home Affairs who was in negotiations from early on until the end of the mission and persuaded President of Libya Colonel Muammar Gaddafi to allow the JRA and hostages into Libya.
+He also persuaded a very reluctant Sirimavo Bandaranaike, Prime Minister of Sri Lanka to allow the aircraft carrying the JRA and hostages to refuel there.